Speed Up Incident Response with Digital Transformation in the Oil and Gas Industry

 The Key: Digital Transformation of the Entire Workflow

-Automation is increasingly becoming important in the oil and gas industry for improving response to incidents, increase safety, compliance, and visibility into processes.
+Automation is increasingly becoming important in the oil and gas industry for improving response to incidents, increasing safety, compliance, and visibility into processes.

 Keeping in line with this trend, Altex too opted to automate its safety management system and selected ComplianceQuest’s cloud-based EHS solution, built on the Salesforce platform.
 As a result:

-- It was able toreduce its incident closure time by 30% through standardization and centralization of processes.
+- Altex was able to reduce its incident closure time by 30% through standardization and centralization of processes.
 The health and safety team was able to increase operational efficiency and became more agile and flexible in case of staffing changes.